NomicFoundation/hardhat-vscode/CONTRIBUTING.md

 ### 2. Open the repo in **vscode**

-VSCode is assumed as the development environment as it has inbuilt support for developing VSCode extesions.
+VSCode is assumed as the development environment as it has inbuilt support for developing VSCode extensions.
 To open the repository in VSCode from the command line run:

 ```shell
 code .